rkk1995/Notes/docs/zookeeper/zookeeper.md

 ## Basics

-- ZooKeeper provides a coordination kernel for clients to implement primitives for configuration, group membership, leader election and distributed lock.
+- ZooKeeper provides a coordination kernel for clients to implement primitives for dynamic configuration, group membership, leader election and distributed lock.
 - ZooKeeper implements non-blocking API, so a client can have multiple outstanding operations at a time.
-- ZooKeeper target workload read to write ration is 2:1 to 100:1. **Best for Read Heavy applications**
+- ZooKeeper target workload read to write ratio is 2:1 to 100:1 with data in the MB range. **Best for Read Heavy applications (Ideal for storing configuration information)**
+- ZooKeeper relaxes the conditions provided by Raft.
+Reads are eventually consistent Zookeeper guarantees :
-- ZooKeeper guarantees 1) linearizable writes and 2) FIFO client ordering for all operations
+  - 1) linearizable writes
+  - 2) FIFO client ordering for all operations, all requests from a given client are executed in the order that they were sent by the client.

 ## Service Overview